Aatmik65/trader-behavior-market-sentiment/README.md

 - Analyzed leverage usage and trading activity during Fear and Greed phases
 - Performed simple trader segmentation based on cumulative PnL

-The analysis is exploratory and focuses on understanding patterns rather than building predictive models.
+The analysis is exploratory, focusing on understanding patterns rather than building predictive models.

 ### Key Findings
 - Traders tend to use higher leverage during Greed periods